-Howell SkiBindings founder and professional manager, Rick Howell was, at age 6, skiing in front of his dad when Rick was hit by another skier who tried to ski between them — impacting Rick from behind.
+Howell SkiBindings founder, Rick Howell, was, at age 6, skiing in front of his father when Rick was hit by another skier who tried to ski between them — impacting Rick from behind.
 Rick fell and sustained a spiral tibia fracture (that's a ski-binding toe-related problem).
-Aside from the feelings about the behavior of the other skier, Rick's dad — an engineering technician — was concerned because he had mounted and adjusted Rick's bindings.
-Rick's dad then re-applied himself even more diligently to dial-in Rick's bindings according to the latest methods.
-There were no standards for the 'allowable-function' of ski-bindings at that time.
+Aside from the feelings about the behavior of the other skier, Rick's father — an engineering technician — was concerned because he had mounted and adjusted Rick's bindings.
+Rick's father then re-applied himself even more diligently to dial-in Rick's bindings according to the latest methods.
+At that time, there were no standards for the 'allowable-function' of ski-bindings.
 Three years later, Rick sustained a green-stick tibia fracture while racing (that's a ski-binding heel-related problem and an AFD-location problem).
-Horrified, Rick's dad took the skis and boots to a summer-home neighbor, Gordon Lipe, who was at that time the leading 'safety' expert on ski bindings in North America.
-Lipe wrote critical 'test reports' on ski bindings in almost every monthly issue of SKIING magazine throughout the late 1960's and early '70's.
-Lipe also was the original developer of the 'Weight-&-Ability Method' (now, the 'Weight Method') to select ski binding settings.
+Horrified, Rick's father took the skis and boots to a summer-home neighbor, Gordon Lipe, who was at that time the leading 'safety' expert on ski bindings in North America.
+Lipe wrote critical 'test reports' on ski bindings in almost every monthly issue of SKIING magazine throughout the late 1960's and early '70's (click link).
+Lipe also was the original developer of the 'Weight-&-Ability Method' (now called the 'Weight Method', ISO international standard 8061) to select ski binding settings.
 Lipe also developed the first ski binding test-measuring equipment — the Lipe Release Check; and the ski industry's 1st effective mechanical AFD — the Lipe Slider.
-In SKIING magazine, Lipe wrote and illustrated how to modify bindings to enhance 'safety' (back-ten, product liability laws were not what they are, today).
+In SKIING magazine, Lipe wrote and illustrated how to modify bindings to enhance 'safety' (back-ten, product liability laws were not what they are, today: modifications were routine).
 Three years later, in 1965, during race-training, Rick sustained a complex spiral / bending tibia fracture (that's a problem involving the toe, the heel, and the AFD).

 It was at that moment, Rick Howell knew what his life's work would be.